-The following sample projects are located under the Documents folder of your machine.
+The following sample projects are located under the product installation folder.
 You'll find for each one both C# and VB.NET source code for both WinForms and WPF platforms.

 This sample explains how to vector-print your model on paper and on file (in *.emf format).
 The resulting report contains two views, the primary one with the current model orientation while the secondary one with a programmatically set point of view.

 This sample explains how to overlap wireframe geometry to a video stream.
-It also demonstrate how to update a Picture entity from a separated thread.
+It also demonstrates how to update a Picture entity from a separated thread.

 This sample explains how to draw vector fields using the Mesh.CreateArrow() static method and the Transformation class for object rotation.